hyotang666/trivial-formatter/README.md

 #### Reader.
 When reader macro conflicts, such reader macros are ignored silently.
-You can add new reader macros, but con not modify already existing reader macros.
+You can add new reader macros, but can not modify already existing reader macros.

 #### PACKAGE-INFERRED-SYSTEM
 Currently package-inferred-system is not supported.